Development and Communications Director

 Job-status: Part-time (32 hours/week) with full-time potential, permanent

-Location: Sierra Harvest office and various school sites in Western Nevada County
+Location: Sierra Harvest Office and travel to various

 About Sierra Harvest

 Sierra Harvest is a nonprofit dedicated to transforming lives and strengthening community through fresh, local, seasonal food.
 We train dozens of farmers, organize hundreds of community events, and educate over 9,500 school children.
 We envision a thriving local food economy and a network of financially viable farms providing good food for the community, where health and wellness is the norm and people of all ages are engaged in growing, harvesting, preparing, and sharing fresh food.
 We are creating a place where farmers thrive and residents of all ages have access to nutritious, whole food.

 The Development and Communications Director (DCD) would refine and execute an annual fundraising and communications strategy while expanding SH’s support base, diversifying

 sustainable funding streams, and engaging donors with our programs and services.
 The position will emphasize identifying, cultivating, and soliciting major donors, family foundations, state and federal opportunities, and partnerships.
 This position reports to the Executive Director (ED) and plays a key role within the leadership team in the accomplishment of SH’s ends policies.
 They